-For outdoor installations where the unit is exposed to precipitation or condensation, the E-60-IP Series entry phones are available with Enhanced Weather Protection (EWP).
-EWP products feature foam rubber gaskets and boots, sealed connections, gel-filled butt connectors, as well as urethane or thermal plastic potted circuit boards.
-For more information, see DOD# 859.
+All four Tower Phone Models are equipped with Enhanced Weather Protection (EWP) for outdoor installations where the unit is exposed to precipitation or condensation.
+EWP products feature foam rubber gaskets and boots, sealed connections, gel-filled butt connectors, as well as urethane or thermal plastic potted circuit boards with internally sealed, field-adjustable trim pots and DIP switches for easy on-site programming.
+For more information on EWP, see DOD# 859.